 Cost: Free for scouts; others are $5/person for dinner (pay Jeremy)

-BSA Medical Form must be turned in to Kyle/Eddie
+Required to Attend: BSA Medical Form must be turned in to Kyle, if not already

 What to Bring: Camping Checklist